MirzazadaBunyad/MirzazadaBunyad/README.md

   2016 - 2020

 - **Certifications**
-  - Front-End Development - Div Academy
+  - Frontend Development - Div Academy
   - Master 1 - volunteer - ASAN Service
   - You can view the certificates I obtained from Udemy and other online platforms on my LinkedIn profile.